XRPLF/rippled/src/ripple/resource/README.md

 ## Resource Loading ##

-It is expected that when a client first connects to a server it will impose a higher load on the server.
-The client may need to catch up on transactions they've missed.
-The client may need to get trust lines or transfer fees.
-The Manager must expect this initial peak load, but not allow that high load to continue because, over the long term, that would unduly stress the server.
+It is expected that a client will impose a higher load on the server when it first connects: the client may need to catch up on transactions it has missed, or get trust lines, or transfer fees.
+The Manager must expect this initial peak load, but not allow that high load to continue because over the long term that would unduly stress the server.

 If a client places a sustained high load on the server, that client is initially given a warning message.
-If the high load continues the Manager may tell the heavily loaded server to drop the connection entirely and not allow re-connection for some amount of time.
+If that high load continues the Manager may tell the heavily loaded server to drop the connection entirely and not allow re-connection for some amount of time.

-Each load is monitored using a "peaking" scheme implemented using the DecayingSample class.
-DecayingSample captures peaks and then decays those peak values over time.
+Each load is monitored by capturing peaks and then decaying those peak values over time: this is implemented by the DecayingSample class.

 ## Gossip ##

 Each server in a cluster creates a list of IP addresses of end points that are imposing a significant load.
-The server passes that list to other servers in the cluster.
-Those lists are called "Gossip".
-They allow the individual servers in the cluster to potentially identify a set of IP addresses that are unduly loading the entire cluster.
-Again the recourse of the individual servers is to drop connections to those IP addresses that occur commonly in the gossip. identify
+This list is called Gossip, which is passed to other nodes in that cluster.
+Gossip helps individual servers in the cluster identify IP addreses that might be unduly loading the entire cluster.
+Again the recourse of the individual servers is to drop connections to those IP addresses that occur commonly in the gossip.

 ## Access ##

-Although the Resource::Manager does nothing to enforce this, in rippled there is a single instance of the Resource::Manager.
-That Resource::Manager is held by the Application.
-Entities that wish to use the shared Resource::Manager can access it by calling getResourceManager() on the Application.
+In rippled, the Application holds a unique instance of Resource::Manager, which may be retrieved by calling the method `Application::getResourceManager()`.